Place des Montréalaises: A square designed to celebrate the role of women

-Located beside the Champ-de-Mars metro station, Place des Montréalaises will transform the urban landscape by connecting downtown to Vieux-Montréal.
-Learn about this new gateway to Vieux-Montréal.
+Located beside the Champ-de-Mars metro station, Place des Montréalaises transforms the urban landscape by providing a gateway to Vieux-Montréal from downtown.

 A tribute to women at the heart of the design